wundergraph/cosmo/rfc/custom-modules-v1.md

 }

 type GatewayHooks interface {
-	// OnRequest is called when a request is made to the gateway.
+	// OnRequest is called when a request is made to the gateway and after all GraphQL information is available
 	// Returning an error will result in a GraphQL error being returned to the client.
 	OnGatewayRequest(ctx *core.GatewayRequest, err error) error
-	// OnResponse is called when a response is sent to the client
+	// OnResponse is called before the response is sent to the client
 	// Returning an error will result in a GraphQL error being returned to the client.
 	OnGatewayResponse(ctx *core.GatewayResponse, err error) error
 	// OnError is called when an error occurs during the gateway lifecycle